Guide

 Executive Summary

-• Post-Travel Risk: International travel generates a new I-94 record, which can unexpectedly shorten an employee's work authorization date.
+• Post-Travel Risk: International travel generates a new I-94 record, which can unexpectedly shorten an employee's authorized stay date.

-• Rule: If the new I-94 changes or shortens the employee's work authorization date, you must update the I-9.
+• Logistical Rule: If the new I-94 shortens the employee's authorized date, HR tracking systems must be updated to reflect this new timeline.

-• Step 1: The Return: When an employee re-enters the United States, Customs and Border Protection (CBP) issues a new I-94 record.
-This document dictates their current authorized period of stay.
+Every time a foreign national re-enters the United States, Customs and Border Protection (CBP) issues a brand new electronic I-94 arrival record.
+This new I-94 officially dictates their current authorized period of stay.

 How to Find the Correct Expiration Date

-Finding the right date to verify depends on the employee's current immigration status.
+Finding the right date to track depends on the employee's current immigration status.

-OPT / STEM OPT In the U.S. Check the expiration date on their Employment Authorization Document (EAD).
+• OPT / STEM OPT: Check the expiration date on their Employment Authorization Document (EAD).

-• Dates Match: If the new I-94 matches the previously documented expiration date, you do not need to reverify.
+• Dates Match: If the new I-94 matches the previously documented expiration date, no tracking updates are needed.

-• Permanent Residents: If the employee is a Lawful Permanent Resident (Green Card holder), you do not reverify their status even if they travel.
+• Permanent Residents: If the employee is a Lawful Permanent Resident (Green Card holder), their permanent status is not impacted by travel.

-• Valid EADs: If an F-1 student presented an unexpired EAD for their initial I-9 and it remains valid, their travel does not trigger a reverification requirement for the EAD itself.
+• Valid EADs: If an F-1 student is working on an unexpired EAD and it remains valid, their travel does not change the expiration date of the EAD itself.

 Pre-Travel Checks to Protect Your Employees

 To prevent I-94 date truncation and border delays, HR should implement a structured pre-travel screening process.
-When an employee requests international leave, ask them to complete a travel questionnaire, noting their dates, destinations, and if they need to book a new visa stamping appointment.
+When an employee requests international leave, ask them to complete a travel questionnaire.

 1. Passport and Document Verification